costbio/PocketHunter/README.md

 PocketHunter is a command-line tool for detection and characterization of potential small molecule binding pockets in protein molecular simulation trajectories.

-The tool can be used to:
+PocketHunter can be used to:

 * characterize druggable small-molecule binding pockets using p2rank from protein molecular simulation trajectories in XTC format.
 * identify potential cryptic binding pockets.